operator-playground-io/elastic-cloud-operator/tutorials/deploy_kibana_instance.md

 ---
 title: Kibana Instance deployment
-description: Tutorial to create an instance of Kibana and associate it with Elasticsearch Cluster
+description: Learn how to create an instance of Kibana and associate it with Elasticsearch Cluster
 ---

 ### Create a Kibana Instance